 - 5.1.
 Manage a caseload effectively through collaborative practice, flexibility and the ability to plan, prioritise and delegate, if required. - 5.2.
 Use community and population profiling to identify and assess health and wellbeing needs for caseload management. - 5.3.
 Engage with interdisciplinary teams to coordinate the delivery of a range of services in the community. - 5.4.
 Empower people, communities and populations to connect effectively with local initiatives, programmes and resources that support their health and wellbeing. - 5.5.
-Implement audit strategies, continuous improvement activity, risk management and change management to enhance the public health nursing service.
+Implement audit strategies, continuous improvement activity, risk management and change management to enhance the public health nursing service to provide safe and effective care.